Pennock Island: Demographics

-Pennock Island first appeared on the 1940 U.S. Census as an unincorporated settlement.
+Pennock Island first appeared on the 1940 United States census as an unincorporated settlement.
 It did not appear again until 1970.
 It was made a census-designated place (CDP) in 1980, but was dissolved in 1990 and has not appeared on the census separately since.

 Sports event

 Pennock Island is the venue for the annual "Pennock Island Challenge" swim race which was started in 2004.
 The event is held to raise funds for the JDRF.
 The race course covers a distance of 8.2 miles in a circular pattern around the rugged island.
 Events consist of solo race, relay race, wet suit and non-wet suit teams.
 Escort boats and kayak escorts are essential.
 Swimmers participating in the race are cold water specialists as water temperature during the race is likely to be between 55–60 F. The 2013 event was held on 4 August.
 The winner of the race is awarded a certificate recording the time and place and also awarded a medal.